BANMo: Building Animatable 3D Neural Models from Many Casual Videos: Method

 {\bf Space-time warping model.} We consider a pair of time-dependent warping functions: \textit{forward warping function} $\mathcal{W}^{t,\rightarrow}: {\bf X}^* \rightarrow {\bf X}^t$ mapping canonical location ${\bf X}^*$ to camera space location ${\bf X}^t$ at current time and the \textit{backward warping function} $\mathcal{W}^{t,\leftarrow}: {\bf X}^t\rightarrow {\bf X}^*$ for inverse mapping.

-Prior work such as Nerfies~\cite{park2021nerfies} and Neural Scene Flow Fields (NSFF)~\cite{li2021neural} learn deformations assuming that (1) camera transformations are given, and (2) the residual object deformation is small.
-As detailed in Sec.~\ref{sec:lbs} and Sec.~\ref{sec:opt}, we do not make such assumptions; instead, we adopt a neural blend-skinning model that can handle large deformations, but without assuming a pre-defined skeleton.
+Prior work such as Nerfies~\cite{park2021nerfies} and Neural Scene Flow Fields (NSFF)~\cite{li2021neural} learn deformations under the assumptions of known camera poses and small object deformation.
+As detailed in Sec.~\ref{sec:lbs} and Sec.~\ref{sec:opt}, we do not make such assumptions; instead, we adopt a neural blend-skinning model that can handle large deformations without a pre-defined skeleton model.